Jack Boucher: Career

-Boucher's first job was photo lab and engraving chief for the Atlantic City Tribune (1949–1951), then at Fred Hess & Son Photographers, Atlantic City, New Jersey (from February 1951 to September 1952), afterwards at NJ Garden State Parkway Chief of Photography (September 1952 to April 1958).
-Also wrote a weekly column on conservation and preservation for the Tribune and then the Atlantic City Press for two years.
-He produced and presented a one-hour radio program dealing with conservation and preservation from 1952 to 1953 on WFPG, Atlantic City, New Jersey.
+Boucher's first job was photo lab and engraving chief for the Atlantic City Tribune (1949–1951), then at Fred Hess & Son Photographers in Atlantic City from February 1951 to September 1952, and then at the Garden State Parkway as chief of photography from September 1952 to April 1958.
+He also wrote a weekly column on conservation and preservation for the Tribune and then The Press of Atlantic City for two years.
+He produced and presented a one-hour radio program dealing with conservation and preservation from 1952 to 1953 on WFPG in Atlantic City.
 He then left the Parkway to work for the National Park Service.

 He was first assigned to work jointly with the Washington Branch of Still and Motion Pictures under Ralph Anderson, chief of the branch, and with HABS, Historic Structures at the NPS Eastern Office of Design and Construction in Philadelphia.
 From 1958 to 1962, Boucher documented one of the most significant periods in National Park Service history: Mission 66, a design and construction program intended to revitalize the national parks through a massive, 10-year program of capital investment.
 In 1963, he became Chief Photographer of the Historic American Buildings Survey.
 From 1971 to 1978, Boucher also performed all photography work for the Historic American Engineering Record.
 He died on September 2, 2012, at age 80.

-Boucher stated "My whole philosophy is, I regard the building I'm doing as the most important one in my life, even if it's a single-seat log outhouse."
+Boucher stated, "My whole philosophy is, I regard the building I'm doing as the most important one in my life, even if it's a single-seat log outhouse."